Gaikhur

-Gaikhur is a village development committee in Gorkha District in the Gandaki Zone of northern-central Nepal.
+Gaikhur is a former village development committee currently located in Palungtar municipality of Gorkha District in the Gandaki Province (previously Gandaki Zone) of northern-central Nepal.
 At the time of the 1991 Nepal census it had a population of 4,793 and had 948 houses in the town.
-Mirkot, Palungtar, Khoplang, Dhuwakot are the neighbouring VDCs of Gaikhur.
+Mirkot, Palungtar, Khoplang, Dhuwakot were the neighbouring VDCs of Gaikhur.
 Gaikhur lies on the western side of Gorkha Bazar.

 It is the birthplace of Hit Raj Pandey, who is a local and development minister under the current government.